On powers of tight Hamilton cycles in randomly perturbed hypergraphs: Introduction

 Given $0<\ell<k$, an \emph{$\ell$-cycle} is a $k$-graph whose vertices can be ordered cyclically such that every edge consists of $k$ consecutive vertices and every pair of consecutive edges (in the natural ordering of the edges) intersects in exactly $\ell$ vertices.
-A \emph{Hamilton $\ell$-cycle} is an $\ell$-cycle which is a spanning $k$-subgraph.
+A \emph{Hamilton $\ell$-cycle} is an $\ell$-cycle which is a spanning subgraph.
 In particular, a Hamilton $(k-1)$-cycle is usually called a \emph{tight Hamilton cycle} and a Hamilton $1$-cycle is usually called a \emph{loose Hamilton cycle}.

 In 1999, Katona and Kierstead~\cite{Katona} first extended Dirac's theorem to $k$-graphs and conjectured that every $k$-graph $H$ on $n\geq k+1\geq 4$ vertices with $\delta_{k-1}(H)\geq \left\lfloor \frac{n-k+3}{2}\right\rfloor$ has a tight Hamilton cycle.
-Note that the above conjecture, if true, is best possible (see~\cite{Katona}).
-Later R\"{o}dl, Ruci\'{n}ski and Szemer\'{e}di~\cite{Rodl3} confirmed the conjecture for $k=3$ and sufficiently large $n$ (we assume that $n$ is sufficiently large in this section unless stated otherwise).
-The same authors~\cite{Rodl2} showed that $\delta_{k-1}(H)\geq (1/2+o(1))n$ guarantees a tight Hamilton cycle.
-This intrigues a large amount of research on determining the minimum $d$-degree thresholds for $\ell$-cycles in $k$-cycles, for $1\leq d,\ell<k$, see~\cite{Bastos1,Bastos2,Bub,Czyg,Gleb,Hiep,Han2,Han3,Keev,Kuhn3,Kuhn1,Reih,Rodl4,Rodl1} and we recommend to the reader the surveys~\cite{Rodl5,Zhao} for a detailed discussion on this topic.
+The above conjecture, if true, is best possible (see~\cite{Katona}).
+Later R\"{o}dl, Ruci\'{n}ski, and Szemer\'{e}di~\cite{Rodl3} confirmed the conjecture for $k=3$ and sufficiently large $n$ (we assume that $n$ is sufficiently large in this paper unless stated otherwise).
+The same authors~\cite{Rodl2} showed that $\delta_{k-1}(H)\geq (1/2+o(1))n$ guarantees a tight Hamilton cycle for all $k\ge 3$.
+This inspired a large amount of research on determining the minimum $d$-degree conditions that force Hamilton $\ell$-cycles in $k$-graphs, for $1\leq d,\ell<k$, see~\cite{Bastos1,Bastos2,Bub,Czyg,Gleb,Hiep,Han2,Han3,Keev,Kuhn3,Kuhn1,Reih,Rodl4,Rodl1} and we recommend to the reader the surveys~\cite{Rodl5,Zhao} for a detailed discussion on this topic.

-The existence of Hamilton $\ell$-cycles has been also considered in the binomial random $k$-graph $G^{(k)}(n,p)$, which contains $n$ vertices and each $k$-tuple forms an edge independently with probability $p$.
-The threshold for the existence of Hamilton cycles in $G(n,p)$ is about $(\log n)/n$ by P\'{o}sa~\cite{Posa1} and Kor\v{s}hunov~\cite{Kors} independently.
+The existence of Hamilton $\ell$-cycles has also been considered in the binomial random $k$-graph $G^{(k)}(n,p)$, which contains $n$ vertices and each $k$-tuple forms an edge independently with probability $p$.
+The threshold for the existence of Hamilton cycles in $G(n,p)$ is about $(\log n)/n$ proven by P\'{o}sa~\cite{Posa1} and Kor\v{s}hunov~\cite{Kors} independently.
 The threshold for the existence of Hamilton $\ell$-cycles has been studied by Dudek and Frieze~\cite{Dudek2,Dudek1}, who proved that for $\ell= 1$ the threshold is $(\log n)/n^{k-1}$, and for $\ell\geq 2$ the threshold is $1/n^{k-\ell}$.
 Recently, Narayanan and Schacht \cite{NS} determined the sharp threshold for $\ell\geq 2$, which resolved several questions raised by Dudek and Frieze \cite{Dudek2}.